 Here’s an example of a car walk around video created by a dealership:

 In the minds of many consumers, the only thing worse than a car salesperson is a used car salesperson.
-They are stereotypically known for being sellers who are more concerned with pressuring you into buying a car than finding out your needs or wants.
+They are stereotypically known for using dodgy sales tactics and being more concerned about pressuring you into buying a car than finding out your needs or wants.

-In addition to the tips provided above, the following are tips on how to be a good used car salesperson that customers will appreciate:
+In addition to the car sales tips provided above, the following are additional pointers on how to be a good used car salesperson that customers will appreciate:

 Typically, the hard sell starts with the used car salesperson asking a question like, “What do I have to do to get you into that car today?” and ends with a defensive answer “I’m just looking,” from the customer.